St John’s Preschool and Long Day Care

 Families: We believe communication and collaboration between families and the service is of utmost importance, providing opportunities for engagement to cater to families varied cultural and linguistic backgrounds.
 Families are encouraged to be involved in all aspects of the service.
 Educators actively seek information and feedback to guide curriculum decision making and ensuring it is meaningful and relevant to all children and families.
 Both verbal and written forms of communication including meetings, surveys, emails and questionnaires are utilised by educators and families to gain knowledge of individual children’s interests and experiences,ensuring the curriculum planning is centred on relevance for each child.
 “Children are more likely to be confident and involved learners when their family and community experiences are recognised and included in the early childhood setting.
 This assists them to make connections and to make sense of new experiences.” (p 33 EYLF).

-Preschool & Long Day Care (11 hr session)
+Preschool and Long Day Care (11 hour session)

 *daily fee will be reduced if families are eligible for Child Care Subsidy